 GWHA's membership is reflective of the community it serves and seeks for all sections of the community to have an opportunity to participate in its governance.
-All applications for membership are considered by the management committee in accordance with policy.
-Normally tenants are automatically approved and local residents routinely accepted.
+Tenants are encouraged to become members by paying a £1 Lifetime share.
+All applications for membership are considered by the management committee in accordance with our policy.

-Being a member entitles you to attend and vote at the annual general meeting (AGM), as well as being able to stand for election and to elect GWHA's Management Committee.
+Being a member entitles you to attend and vote at the Annual General Meeting (AGM), as well as being able to stand for election and to elect GWHA's management committee.

-More information and Membership forms are available from the office.
+More information and membership forms are available from our office at 5 Royal Crescent.